Best Bass Fishing Rods of 2025

 Honorable Mention:

-Best Topwater Rod
+Best Topwater Rods

 Honorable Mention:

-Best Jerkbait Rod
+Best Jerkbait Rods

 Arguably, no rod manufacturer knows more about jerkbaits than Megabass.
 So, it stands to reason that they'd also be responsible for producing one of the best jerkbait rods on the market.
 Boosting performance with suspending jerkbaits and rip baits, the Orochi X10 6’ 11” Med Med-Fast Super Elseil has been praised for its crisp actions, outstanding sensitivity, and lightweight effectiveness.
 Leveraging the same ultra-lightweight carbon graphite as the Destroyer series, each Orochi X10 blank is produced with a special composite method that absorbs shock and makes fishing a jerkbait a dream.